osalloum/autobuilder/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Contributions are always welcome!<br>Feel free to open an issue or submit a pull request on GitHub!

 ## Acknowledgements